nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `list client`

-### Adding a project: `add project`
+### Adding a project: `add-project`

 Adds a project to the application with the supplied details.
-The details that can be supplied are the name and deadline of the client.
+The details that can be supplied are the name, deadline, price, tags and linked client of the project.

 Only the name of the project is compulsory.

+Deadlines can either be in natural language, such as `tomorrow` or in recognisable formats like `3pm 2023-03-03`.

-The deadline must be in a valid date or date and time format.
+Prices must be in a recognisable price format, such as `3.08` or `5`.

+Clients can be linked by entering individual keywords that are part of the clients name.
+For example, if you wish to link the project to the client with the name `Alice Wheeler`, you can input `alice` or `wheeler`.
+Further steps to link to a client can be found [here](#linking-a-project-to-a-client).

-Format: `add project name/NAME [deadline/DEADLINE]`
+Format: `add-project name/NAME [deadline/DEADLINE] [price/PRICE] [tag/TAG] [client/CLIENT]`

+Alias: `ap`

 Examples:
-* `add project name/Background Commission deadline/2023-05-05`
+* `add-project name/Background Commission deadline/2023-05-05 price/500 tag/painting client/alice client/wheeler` Adds a project with the name Background Commision, a deadline of 5th May 2023, a price of $500, tagged painting, and links this project to a client whose name contains any of the keywords `alice` or `wheeler`.
-* `add project name/Oil Paintingg`
+* `add-project name/Oil Painting`
+* `ap n/Background Commission d/2023-05-05 pr/500 t/painting c/alice c/wheeler`

 ### Listing all projects : `list project`